abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 ### out_mat_hs

 - **Type**: Boolean
 - **Description**: For LCAO calculations, if out_mat_hs is set to 1, ABACUS will print the upper triangular part of the Hamiltonian matrices and overlap matrices for each k point into a series of files in the directory `OUT.${suffix}`.
 The files are named `data-$k-H` and `data-$k-S`, where `$k` is a composite index consisting of the k point index as well as the spin index.
+The corresponding sequence of the orbitals in lcao basis set can be seen in [Basis Set](../pp_orb.md#basis-set).

   For nspin = 1 and nspin = 4 calculations, there will be only one spin component, so `$k` runs from 0 up to $nkpoints - 1$.
 For nspin = 2, `$k` runs from $2*nkpoints - 1$.
 In the latter case, the files are arranged into blocks of up and down spins.
 For example, if there are 3 k points, then we have the following correspondence: